 - 1. Open, create, and initialize all the shared files and memory resources. - 2.
-Initiate a Frame Scheduler on each of the CPUs that you need (a single library call for each CPU). - 3.
+Initiate a Frame Scheduler (a single library call). - 3.
 Initiate each activity as a process using sproc() or fork().

-Each process initializes itself and then issues a library call to "join" its assigned Frame Scheduler.
+Each process initializes itself and then waits at a barrier (see "Barriers" on page 34).

-4. Enqueue each process to the Frame Scheduler that will dispatch it.
+4. Enqueue each activity process to the Frame Scheduler that will dispatch it (another library call).

-Specify the minor frame or frames in which the process should run, and specify a scheduling discipline (described further in Chapter 7, "Using the Frame Scheduler").
+The master process specifies the process ID and the minor frame or frames in which the process should run, and a scheduling discipline.